 - Games To divide a pack of cards into two parts, especially in order to make a chance decision or selection.

-- To make an abrupt change of image or sound, as in filming: cut from one shot to another.
+- To make an abrupt transition to another segment of film, video, or audio: cut from one shot to another.

 - To be very astute and penetrating: an analysis that cuts deep.